mhgolkar/Arrow/readme.md

 Arrow is also available as a [Progressive Web App][web-app].

-The app provides all the features as the most recent downloadable releases.
+The app tries to provide the core features on a par with the most recent downloadable releases.
-The main difference is that ***it stores project data and configurations in your browser***.
+The most critical difference is that ***it stores project data and configurations in your browser***.
-Additionally import/export conveniences are available to ease working with file-system of your device as well.
+Additional import & export conveniences are available to ease working with file-system of your device.

-> The experience is optimized for desktop (mode/) screens.
+> **Note!**
+> Due to the nature of browsers, **certain features may be limited or not available in web app** versions.
+> We *highly recommend prioritizing use of Arrow for desktop (OS platforms)* whenever possible.
+> Currently known limited features on browsers include:
+> loading fonts from the user's system (affecting Unicode support), window management conveniences and incremental exports.

 > PWA version requires your browser to have `WebGl` and `Canvas` element support,
-> available `Web-Storage`, and `Java-Script` enabled
-> (which any *modern browser* does by default).
+> available `Web-Storage`, and `Java-Script` enabled (which any *modern browser* does by default).

+> The experience is optimized for medium-large screens.

 ## Runtime Projects